ypinhsuan/tp/docs/DeveloperGuide.md

 The `Model` stores:
 * a `UserPref` object that represents the user’s preferences.
-* the Tutor's Pet data, stored internally as `VersionedTutorsPet`.
+* a `VersionedTutorsPet` object that contains Tutor's Pet data.

 There are four packages in the component, each representing a corresponding 'physical' entity:
 * The `Student` package contains classes that represent a student.